timg456789/income-calculator/README.md

 ### Weekly Recurring Expense (WRE)
 An expense that is incurred every seven days.
 WRE's are incurred on Friday's by default.

-## Future Work

-The ability to automatically calculate the most effective payment strategy considering multiple loans.